 While The Casual Craftlete used a small box, I will be upcycling wooden toy blocks that I will paint.

 13. Paper Pine Cone

-DIY Inspired worked hard at finding the perfect sizes for her tutorial on the paper pine cone ornament and the results are fabulous.
+DIY Inspired worked hard at finding the perfect sizes for her tutorial on the paper pine cone ornament, and the results are fabulous.
 All you need is a piece of 12 x 12 scrapbook paper, scissors, hot glue, and fishing line or ribbon for a hanger.
-The easy to follow instructions with picture tutorial can be found by clicking the source link on the photo above.
+The easy-to-follow instructions with a picture tutorial can be found by clicking the source link on the photo above.

 14. Paper Roll Poinsettia

 I can't believe I haven't thought of this before!
 I absolutely love these toilet paper or paper towel roll poinsettia ornaments.
-The only things I plan to do different is paint the rolls red and use green or white buttons in the center.
+The only things I plan to do differently are to paint the rolls red and use green or white buttons in the center.

 15. Quilt Fabric Star

 I love quilts and anything with a quilt pattern, so I'm quite excited about these quilt fabric stars.
 All you need to make these are a foam circle, fabric, and push pins.

 16. Cinnamon Apple Ornaments